kubernetes-sigs/gateway-api-inference-extension/site-src/guides/slo-aware-routing.md

 To use SLO-aware routing, you need to include the following headers in your inference requests:

--   `x-prediction-based-scheduling`: Set to `true` to enable SLO-aware routing for the request.
+-   `x-prediction-based-scheduling`: Set to `true` to enable SLO-aware routing for the request, setting this to false or omiting the header will use non-SLO routing, but will still use the latency data to train the predictor.
 -   `x-slo-ttft-ms`: The Time to First Token SLO in milliseconds.
--   `x-slo-tpot-ms`: The Time Per Output Token SLO in milliseconds.
+-   `x-slo-tpot-ms`: The Time Per Output Token SLO in milliseconds (this is vLLMs equivalent of ITL, is it **not** NTPOT).

 ## Headroom Selection Strategies